William Perkin CofE High School is a Science college. Consequently, Science is at the heart of students’ studies.

 - Examining the ethical and moral implications of using and applying science.

-The Year 7 course is divided into several broad modules:
+The Year 7 course is divided into the following modules:

 - Physics: Energy and Forces, Space, Light and Sound

-The Year 8 course is divided into several broad modules:
+The Year 8 course is divided into the following modules:

 - Biology: Microbiology, Genetics, Organic energy